Best Netflix shows and movies for kids to watch in October

 Now, let's talk about Netflix's homegrown shows.

-In October, there are great titles including the buzzy, "Chilling Adventures of Sabrina," starring "Mad Men" alum Kiernan Shipka.
-The darker reboot of the "Sabrina the Teenage Witch" has the new witch battling evil while trying to protect herself, her family and the daylight world that humans inhabit.
+In October, there are great titles including the buzzy,"Chilling Adventures of Sabrina," starring "Mad Men" alum Kiernan Shipka.
+The darker reboot of "Sabrina the Teenage Witch" has the new witch battling evil while trying to protect herself, her family and the daylight world that humans inhabit.
 (This TV-Y14 show is definitely for older kids as it's billed as violent, dark and scary.)

 Younger kids will enjoy "Super Monsters Save Halloween" and kids about 10 would like "Creeped Out," a collection of spooky tales.